AriPerkkio/tutorial-vite-plugin/src/content/tutorial/vite-plugin/yaml-plugin/defining-load-hook/content.md

 }
 ```

-Vite will call this hook with all the loaded files.
+Vite will call the load hook of every plugin for each resolved id to the load the module code.
+A load hook can return custom code for an id, or skip it by to let other plugins handle it.
 As our plugin is only interested in `.yaml` files, we can check `id` for this extension.

 ```js
 {